greg-js/arch-wiki-md-repo/wiki/_content/Acer Aspire One.md

 The acerhdf kernel module regulates the fan in a performant and secure way.

 From kernel 2.6.31 on the acerhdf module is provided inside the kernel tree.
 Therefore it comes precompiled with the linux, linux-one and linux-one-dev packages.
-If you use a kernel version <= 2.6.30 there is a package in AUR called [acerhdf](https://aur.archlinux.org/packages/acerhdf/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/acerhdf)]</sup>, which you will have to build and install.
+If you use a kernel version <= 2.6.30 there is a package in AUR called [acerhdf](https://aur.archlinux.org/packages/acerhdf/), which you will have to build and install.

 Up to acerhdf version 0.5.18: